Doctors remove needle from 50-year-old man's nasal cavity near brain | Law-Order

 ''He was talking normally, moving upper and lower limbs as usual and able to walk, eat and drink like a normal person.
 We had to do an angiogram to delineate the exact root where the needle was traversing from the nose to the brain.
 We decided to go in for skull base surgery,'' he said.

-The patient's skull had to be opened first and then the needle was pulled out from the nose, said the doctor who was part of the team which conducted the surgery.
+The patient's skull had to be opened first and then the needle was pulled out from the nose, said the doctor who was part of the four-member team of surgeons which conducted the operation.

 ''It is important to do the craniotomy opening of the skull first, so that the needle is pulled out from the nose and we can tackle any tearing injury that can occur to the major blood vessels inside the brain,'' he said.

-According to the doctor, the surgery needed to be done on a priority basis ''or otherwise the infection could have spread through the needle from the nose into the brain''.
+According to the doctor, the surgery needed to be done on a priority basis ''or otherwise the infection could have spread through the needle from the nose to the brain''.

 ''The patient is doing fine but he requires long term follow-up in the form of a CT scan to rule out any brain abscess (a condition of a painful collection of pus, usually caused by a bacterial infection) and an angiogram to rule out any delayed development of aneurysm (bulge in a blood vessel),'' he said.